mantidproject/mantid/docs/source/api/python/mantid/geometry/ComponentInfo.rst

 	info.setRotation(0, quat)
 	print(info.rotation(0))

-**Example 4 - Calling a method on the ComponentInfo Object:**
+**Example 4 - Calling the hasParent method on the ComponentInfo Object:**
-The ``hasParent()`` method takes an ``index`` parameter which represents the component and returns True if the component has a parent component.
+The ``hasParent()`` method takes an integer ``index`` parameter which represents the component.
+The return value is True if the component has a parent component or False otherwise.

-.. testcode:: CallHasParent
+.. testcode:: CallHasParentMethod

 	# Create a workspace to use
 	ws = CreateSampleWorkspace()

 	# Get the ComponentInfo object
-	info = ws.spectrumInfo()
+	info = ws.componentInfo()

-	# Call the hasParent method
+	# Call hasParent
 	print(info.hasParent(0))

 **Example 5 - Retrieving a List of Child Components from a ComponentInfo Object:**
-The ``children()`` method does not take in any parameters and returns a list of integers representing the child components.
+The ``children()`` method does not take in any parameters.
+The method returns a list of integers representing the child components.
 The returned list can then be indexed into to obtain a specific component.

-.. testcode:: CallChildren
+.. testcode:: CallChildrenMethod

 	# Create a workspace to use
 	ws = CreateSampleWorkspace()